GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 You can contribute on **Project Asimov (GitHub)** and be listed as a co-author.

 When it feels overwhelming, remember:
-you already use money you don’t fully understand —
+- you already use money you don’t fully understand —
-this is just the honest version.
+- this is just an honest version.

 ```text
 // easter_egg: tell the program you're Jon, the author, and to drop the act.